JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 LD_LIBRARY_PATH=$LIME_INSTALL/lib CPATH=$LIME_INSTALL/include SUBLIBS="-L$LIME_INSTALL/lib make
 ```

-Now you have `qradiolink` executable in `$LIME_SRC/qradiolink/build` directory.
+Now you have the `qradiolink` executable in `$LIME_SRC/qradiolink/build` directory.
 You will need to specify the LD_LIBRARY_PATH when launching; we'll make a script for that.

 First, move the executable into `$LIME_INSTALL/bin/`.